 June – October

-Said, in Italian folklore, to sprout on the night of a new moon, the mushrooms actually grow after warm periods of rainfall, followed by a drop in soil temperature.
+- In Italian folklore, the cep is said to sprout on the night of a new moon.
+The mushrooms actually grow after warm periods of rainfall, followed by a drop in soil temperature.